kj7rrv/gptc/README.md

 ### `Classifier.classify(text)`
 Classify `text` with GPTC using the model used to instantiate the `Classifier`.
-Returns the category into which the text is placed (as a string), or `'unknown'` when it cannot classify the text.
+Returns the category into which the text is placed (as a string), or `None` when it cannot classify the text.

 ## Model format
 Since you never really need to mess with compiled models, I won't discuss